 In an embodiment, a robotic component can include a FCB that can include at least one capacitive force sensor, the capacitive force sensor being unitary with the FCB, and the capacitive force sensor having two electrodes folded around a compressible dielectric pad, and at least one rotational position encoder, the rotational position encoder being on the FCB as an Integrated Chip (IC), and at least one magnet, the at least one magnet being embedded in a joint of the robotic component so that the at least one magnet and the at least one rotational position encoder are on-axis with the joint, so that the rotational position encoder can determine the rotational position of the magnet within the joint.

 The FCB can include at least one strain relief loop that passes around a loop holder within the robotic component.
 The FCB can include at least one bending segment, the bending segment allowing the FCB to be folded into multiple planes.
 The at least one rotational position encoder can include at least two rotational position encoders, and wherein the FCB can be bent so that a first rotational position encoder is in a first plane and measures a rotational position around a first axis, and a second rotational position encoder is in a second plane and measures a rotational position around a second axis, wherein the first axis and the second axis are in different planes.
 The FCB can include at least one knot segment, wherein the knot segment is tied in a knot around a support within the robotic component.
 The joint of the robotic component can have a hollow central canal that passes through the center of the joint, including passing through the rotational axis of the joint, and wherein the FCB passes through the hollow central canal and the rotational axis of the joint.
 The robotic component can also include a layer of foil between the at least one capacitive sensor and the outside of the robotic component, the layer of foil shielding the capacitive sensors from external capacitance.
 The robotic component can include a 4-bar linkage system, wherein a motor that powers the movement of one joint will also power the movement of a second joint through the 4-bar linkage, and wherein a linkage bar can be semi-rigid, so that a quantity of force applied to a finger tip can be calculated from the rotational position of the two joints when the linkage bar is flexed under force.
 The FCB can be tied in a knot around the linkage bar.
 The joint of the robotic component can have a hollow central canal that passes through the center of the joint, including passing through the rotational axis of the joint, and wherein tendons that control the movement of the robotic component are routed through the hollow central canal and the rotational axis of the joint.
-The robotic component can have multiple FCBs in different portions of the robotic component, and the multiple FCBs can be connected together by FCP connectors and can be connected free of soldering or wiring harnesses.
+The robotic component can have multiple FCBs in different portions of the robotic component, and the multiple FCBs can be connected together by FPC connectors and can be connected free of soldering or wiring harnesses.
 The FCB can include holes through the FCB and wherein tendons that control the movement of the robotic component can be routed through the holes through the FCB.

 BRIEF DESCRIPTION OF THE DRAWINGS